Stuycs-K/project03-final-9-audhyr-andersons/PROPOSAL.md

 If expand the game to host multiple players we will use forking to fork a subhost.

-We will use signals like SIGINT to autosave and exit and other signals for things not for stdin.
+We will use signals like SIGINT to autosave (saving is only for player vs server, not pvp) and exit and other signals for things not for stdin.

 # Intended pacing: